evidentlyai/evidently/docs/book/get-started/oss_quickstart_llm.md

 This quickstart shows how to evaluate text data, such as inputs and outputs from your LLM system.

-We recommend running this exampple in Jupyter Notebook or Google Colab to render HTML Reports directly in a notebook cell.
+It's best to run this example in Jupyter Notebook or Google Colab so that you can render HTML Reports directly in a notebook cell.

 # 1. Installation